23rd Infantry Division "Ferrara"

 The 23rd Infantry Division "Ferrara" (23ª Divisione di fanteria "Ferrara") was a infantry division of the Royal Italian Army during World War II.
-The Ferrara was classified as a mountain infantry division, which meant that the division's artillery was moved by pack mules instead of the horse-drawn carriages of line infantry divisions.
-Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini mountain troops.
+The Ferrara was a mountain-type infantry division, which meant that the division's artillery and logistics were moved by pack mules, while in standard infantry divisions artillery and logistics were moved by horse-drawn limbers and carriages.
+Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini troops.
 The division was named for the city of Ferrara and based in Bari.
 The division's men were mostly recruited from Bari and in the Altopiano delle Murge region.

 History

 The division's lineage begins with the Brigade "Ferrara" established on 1 October 1859 with the 25th and 26th infantry regiments of the Army of the United Provinces of Central Italy.
 On 25 March 1860 the Brigade "Ferrara" entered the Royal Sardinian Army three days after the Kingdom of Sardinia had annexed the United Provinces of Central Italy.
 Already before entering the Royal Sardinian Army the brigade's two infantry regiments had been renumbered on 30 December 1859 as 47th Infantry Regiment and 48th Infantry Regiment.